Please note that due to the high admin charges made by some Cycle to Work scheme

 We are now part of the Green Commute Initiative:

-What we like about the Green Commute Initiative is that unlike some schemes there is no £1000 cap.
+What we like about the Green Commute Initiative is that unlike some schemes there is no £1000 cap (update: Many schemes have now dropped the cap, speak to your scheme provider or to the person who manages the scheme at your workplace to find out more about what you can spend as often limits are set by the employer).
 This opens up the scheme to ebike purchases making it a real practical green alternative for many seeking to ditch the car for their daily commute.
 It's a real game-changer and we think it will get more people on bikes than ever before, which is great news for the planet we love.

 The other great thing about the Green Commute Initiative is that there are no complicated exit conditions or exit fees to pay.
 Everything is simple.
 Like most schemes it is salary sacrifice so both you and your employer save.